B3Partners/docker-backup/README.md

 - The PostgreSQL server can be running locally or in Docker
 - The backup is compressed very quickly using all CPU cores with zstd
-- Optionally the backup can be copied off-site using SFTP (for example a Hetzner Storage Box).
+- Optionally, the backup can be copied off-site using SFTP (for example, a Hetzner Storage Box).
 - Can be configured to back up all databases (including user accounts) or a single database
 - The backup is a SQL dump made using `pg_dump`
 - The container uses a Debian base image and uses `pg_dump` with the same major version as the server by installing the